Route

 14 Holyoake Road

-August 1, 1922 Lewis and the Moores move from Windmill Road to Hillsboro House.
-They live here until they move to The Kilns on October 10, 1930.
+On 1 August 1922, C.S.
+Lewis moves with Mrs Janie Moore and her daughter Maureen from Warneford Road to Hillsboro House.
+They live there until they move to The Kilns on 10 October 1930.

 Old High Street